Streams and Graphs of Dynamical Systems: Closing : the prolongational relation and the non-wandering set .

 The repellors of $f$ can be only of the following two types: \begin{enumerate} \item a periodic orbit; \item a Cantor set on which $f$ acts as a subshift of finite type with a dense orbit. \end{enumerate}

 The attractors of $f$ can be only of the following three types: \begin{enumerate} \item a periodic orbit; \item a cycle of intervals containing $c$; \item a Cantor set on which $f$ acts as an adding machine. \end{enumerate} The map $f$ is transitive, i.e. has a dense orbit, in each of the repellors and attractors types above.
 Attractors of type 2 and 3 contain $c$.
 If there is no attractor of type 2 or 3, then one of the attracting periodic orbits has $c$ in its basin of attraction.
-When the attractor is of type 3, and only in this case, $NW_f$ has (countably) infinitely many nodes, whose unique accumulation point is the attractor. \end{thmB} For a thorough discussion and proofs of the statement above, see also Thm~4.1 and~4.2 in~\cite{dMvS93}.
+When the attractor is of type 3, and only in this case, $NW_f$ has (countably) infinitely many nodes, whose unique accumulation point is the attractor. \end{theoremX} For a thorough discussion and proofs of the statement above, see also Thm~4.1 and~4.2 in~\cite{dMvS93}.

-Theorem~B has the following two fundamental consequences. \begin{corollary} Every T-unimodal map $f$ has a unique attractor. \end{corollary} \begin{proof} By definition, $f$ has no non-topological attracting periodic orbit.
-Hence, by Thm.~B, $c$ must be in the basin of attraction of the attractor, so there can be only one attractor. \end{proof} \begin{corollary} The spectral decomposition of $NW_{\ell_\mu}$ in Theorem~A coincides with the decomposition of $NW_{\ell_\mu}$ into nodes of the non-wandering relation $\NW_{\ell_\mu}$.
-In other words, every node of $\NW_{\ell_\mu}$ is of one of the five types listed in Theorem~B. \end{corollary} \begin{proof} Each of the invariant non-wandering sets in Theorem~B has a dense orbit.
+Theorem~\ref{thm:JonkerRand} has the following two fundamental consequences. \begin{corollary} Every T-unimodal map $f$ has a unique attractor. \end{corollary} \begin{proof} By definition, $f$ has no non-topological attracting periodic orbit.
+Hence, by Theorem~\ref{thm:JonkerRand}, $c$ must be in the basin of attraction of the attractor, so there can be only one attractor. \end{proof} \begin{corollary} The spectral decomposition of $NW_{\ell_\mu}$ in Theorem~\ref{thm:JonkerRand} coincides with the decomposition of $NW_{\ell_\mu}$ into nodes of the prolongational relation $\NW_{\ell_\mu}$.
+In other words, every node of $\NW_{\ell_\mu}$ is of one of the five types listed in Theorem~\ref{thm:JonkerRand}. \end{corollary} \begin{proof} Each of the invariant non-wandering sets in Theorem~\ref{thm:JonkerRand} has a dense orbit.
 Hence, each of them is a node of $\NW_{\ell_\mu}$. \end{proof}